How it all Started

 Well done Charlie.

 · Aleshanee Stargazer.
 Mariah is a beautiful deep Red Tri we kept from the Star Litter.
-There are big things ahead for this girl, but first we will let her enjoy her puppyhood.
-She is such a sweet and balanced puppy..such a joy to own and love
+Mariah finished her CKC and her UKC Championship all in 2013..
+There are big things ahead for this girl, as she starts her journey towards her

 There’s no question -- they were ALL worth the wait!